 Check out the FCPS STEAM Twitter feed.

-Thinkabit Lab, on the campus of the Virginia Tech - Northern Virginia Center in Falls Church, is a place where students are exposed to hands-on STEM activities and careers.
+Thinkabit Lab, on the campus of the Virginia Tech - Northern Virginia Center in Falls Church, is a place where students are exposed to hands-on STEAM activities and careers.
 Check them out on Facebook, Twitter and Instagram.